arpitasau/readme-generator/README.md

 ## Usage

-User need to clone the code from git hub and run it in terminal.
+User need to clone the repo.
+Open in terminal and run the command npm i
+Run the command node index.js

 ## Contributing